mathun3003/PySNA/README.md

 Notes
 ------------

-- Only Python 3.10 is supported.
+- Only Python >= 3.10 is supported.
 - Only ``.env`` files are supported for the CLI, yet.
+- Use the ``sample.local.env`` to ensure functionality of the CLI tool.